 Why It Matters

-Work-place English is critical for immigrant workers if they are to contribute fully to the nation and to reach their fullest potential.
+Work-place English is critical for all workers if they are to contribute fully to the nation and to reach their fullest potential.

 Interactional skills especially are indispensable for everyday living, for succeeding in the workforce, for participating in civic society, and as a gateway to economic opportunity.